TechShop shuts down all U.S. locations, declares bankruptcy

 TechShop CEO Dan Woods sent out a notice to members, which Makezine has in full.
 The short version: the business model wasn’t working, and they’ve been broke for a while.

 The TechShop homepage (heads up: the page is now one big PDF), meanwhile, confirms the news.
 All locations are closed as of this morning, November 15th.
-Those looking for membership refunds are instructed to email the trustee handling the bankruptcy process, which seems.. not fun.
+Those looking for membership refunds are instructed to email the trustee handling the bankruptcy process, which seems… not fun.

-It’s a bummer for all involved, and likely a rather massive shock for the artists, designers, and entrepreneurs who considered it home base.
+It’s a bummer for all involved, and likely a rather massive shock for the artists, designers and entrepreneurs who considered it home base.
 In my many visits to TechShop (I’ve been a member for a few years now) I’ve met countless people who used the shop’s gear for everything from cranking out items for their online storefronts, to making shirts for their bands, to creating stencils for murals that stretch entire blocks in San Francisco.
 TechShop’s sudden shutdown will definitely leave a big hole to fill.Featured Image: Todd Huffman/Flickr UNDER A CC BY 2.0 LICENSE

 0